SarthakMakhija/CGO-learning/README.md

 # C implementation
 A Linked list where each node has an `int` key and an `int` value.
 Linked list supports the following behaviors -
-- `put` which puts a key, and an associated value
+- `put` puts a key, and an associated value
-- `get` which returns the value by key
+- `get` returns the value by key
-- `getAllValues` which returns all the values
+- `getAllValues` returns all the values
 - `length` returns the number of nodes in the linked list
-- `close` which frees the memory allocated for the linked list
+- `close`  frees the memory allocated for the linked list

 # Building C Code
 Run the following command in linked list package